Global Health Concentration

-In addition to completing the core courses required for an MS degree in epidemiology, students can receive a Global Health Concentration designation by completing these requirements:
+In addition to completing the core courses required for an MS degree in Epidemiology and Clinical Research, students focusing on Global Health Concentration designation must complete the following requirements:

 EPI 237: Practical Approaches to Global Health Research (IPS 290, MED 226)